divyagupta167/Grocery-Page-TailwindCss/README.md

-# Grocery-Page-TailwindCss
+# Grocery-Page-TailwindCSS

-A static page in Tailwind Css
+A static page using Tailwind CSS.